seontechnologies/seon-android-stream-sdk-public/README.md

 > If an **optional** permission is not granted, not declared, or removed, the corresponding data points will simply be omitted.
 We recommend enabling as many of these permissions as your use-case allows to maximize detection accuracy.

-A token provided by SEON is required.
-Contact your SEON account representative to obtain one.
+Integrations authenticate with an **authData** token obtained from the SEON authentication API (contact your SEON account representative for access).
 ---
+## Getting started

-## Installation
+### Installation

 Add the dependency to your module-level `build.gradle` file.